CoreCrafter/TornadoAllocator/README.md

 ### **Garbage Collection**
 The garbage collector used in this system is almost precise, as you might know, C does not support a real precise garbage collection like languages such as Python or JavaScript due to the limitations in accessing memory segments.
 This garbage collector can only work with local variables; other memory segments are not supported yet.
 GC can achieve greater precision (being more precise) by increasing the GC level of the memory pool.
 While a higher GC level may result in longer processing times, levels 2 or 3 are generally sufficient for most applications.
 However, if your program allocates a significant amount of memory and you have neglected to deallocate a large number of objects, you may consider setting the GC level even higher to improve memory management.
-GC optimization is enabled by default in Tornado.
-If this option is active, it is not necessary to increase the GC level.
+***GC optimization is enabled by default in Tornado.
+If this option is active, it is not necessary to increase the GC level***.

 - To enable garbage collection for any memory pool, define "TORNADO_CONF_GC" at the top of your main function.
 This is crucial for proper initialization.